snipline/documentation/source/desktop/advanced/variables.html.md

 ---
 title: Variables
+search_terms: "Variables explained, How to use variables, dynamic snippets, Variable Validation, Using the same variable twice"
+description: >
+  Most the things you need to know about are covered in the basics but here are some useful tips.
 ---

 Most the things you need to know about are covered in the basics but here are some useful tips.